ajitgoel/Notes/InterviewQuestions/SystemDesign/HackingTheSystemDesignInterview.md

 2. Placement: Where to place the cache? client side/distinct layer/server side?
 3. Replacement: When to expire/replace the data?
 LRU/LFU/ARC?

-Out-of-box choices: Redis/Memcache?
-Redis supports data persistence while memcache does not.
-Riak, Berkeley DB, HamsterDB, Amazon Dynamo, Project Voldemort, etc.
+Out-of-box choices: Redis/Memcache? ==Redis supports data persistence while memcache does not.== Riak, Berkeley DB, HamsterDB, Amazon Dynamo, Project Voldemort, etc.

-##### Document Store
+##### ==Document Store==

 The abstraction of a document store is like a KV store, but documents, like XML, JSON, BSON, and so on, are stored in the value part of the pair.

-The main reason we want to use a document store is for flexibility and performance.
-Flexibility is obtained by schemaless document, and performance is improved by breaking 3NF.
-Startup’s business requirements are changing from time to time.
+==The main reason we want to use a document store is for flexibility and performance.
+Flexibility is obtained by schemaless document, and performance is improved by breaking 3NF.== Startup’s business requirements are changing from time to time.
 Flexible schema empowers them to move fast.

-Out-of-box choices: MongoDB, CouchDB, Terrastore, OrientDB, RavenDB, etc.
+Out-of-box choices: ==MongoDB==, CouchDB, Terrastore, OrientDB, RavenDB, etc.

-##### Column-oriented Store
+##### ==Column-oriented Store==

 The abstraction of a column-oriented store is like a giant nested map: ColumnFamily<RowKey, Columns<Name, Value, Timestamp>>.

-The main reason we want to use a column-oriented store is that it is distributed, highly-available, and optimized for write.
+==The main reason we want to use a column-oriented store is that it is distributed, highly-available, and optimized for write.==

 Out-of-box choices: Cassandra, HBase, Hypertable, Amazon SimpleDB, etc.

-##### Graph Database
+##### ==Graph Database==

-As the name indicates, this database’s abstraction is a graph.
-It allows us to store entities and the relationships between them.
+As the name indicates, this database’s abstraction is a graph. ==It allows us to store entities and the relationships between them.==

-If we use a relational database to store the graph, adding/removing relationships may involve schema changes and data movement, which is not the case when using a graph database.
-On the other hand, when we create tables in a relational database for the graph, we model based on the traversal we want; if the traversal changes, the data will have to change.
+==If we use a relational database to store the graph, adding/removing relationships may involve schema changes and data movement, which is not the case when using a graph database.
+On the other hand, when we create tables in a relational database for the graph, we model based on the traversal we want; if the traversal changes, the data will have to change.==

 Out-of-box choices: Neo4J, Infinitegraph, OrientDB, FlockDB, etc.